 Sterling offers a single B.A. degree program.
-To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically 40-45 credits), and complete general education and foundations curriculum requirements (36-45 credits).
-Students may complete the balance of their coursework through electives in any area (provided that they have met the prerequisites); students may also pursue independent studies with a faculty advisor, contingent upon an approved proposal.
-Courses are offered progressively within each major (100-level through 400-level).
+To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically ~50 credits), and complete the general education requirements including the foundational curriculum (10-13 credits).
+Students may complete the balance of their coursework through electives in any area (provided they have met the prerequisites); students may also pursue independent studies with a faculty advisor, contingent upon an approved proposal, once they have completed at least 45 credits of college-level classes.

 GENERAL EDUCATION AND CORE CURRICULUM

 CENTRAL TO STERLING’S GENERAL EDUCATION REQUIREMENTS IS THE FOUNDATIONS CURRICULUM, WHICH CONSISTS OF A SUITE OF COURSES DESIGNED TO INTRODUCE STUDENTS TO THE SCOPE OF STERLING’S CURRICULUM AND THE UNDERPINNING OF STERLING’S APPROACH TO ENVIRONMENTAL STEWARDSHIP.
 THESE COURSES ALSO SCAFFOLD STUDENT LEARNING IN THEIR FIRST YEAR OF STUDY AND BUILD A FOUNDATION FOR SUCCESS THROUGHOUT THEIR TENURE.